BROADSoftware/HADeploy/docsite/docs/gettingstarted.md

 Note also than variable can be a scalar (String, int, etc...) but also a map.

 There is also a method to provide variable definition on the command line when launching HADeploy.
-See Launching HADeploy below (LINK).
+See [Launching HADeploy](./gettingstarted/#launching-hadeploy) below.

 ### Groups